gevuong/Algorithms/vuong_george_3/VIDEONOTES.md

 ## How to store binary tree into array
 * To find children of parent: 2i + 1 and 2i + 2, where i is value of parent
-* To find parent of children: (i - 1)/2, where i is value of child
+* To find parent of child: (i - 1)/2, where i is value of child
 * #peek: the root element, which is the min element will always be constant time
 * #insert: add element to end of array, find parent and swap with parent if element < parent.
 * #extract: Swap min element with value in tail element at index -1.
 Then pop last element in array.
 And then the largest element at the beginning of array is compared with each element using min-heap.
 And this will sort array.